Skip to main content

 Share this page Share on Facebook (external link opens in a new window / tab) Share on X (external link opens in a new window / tab) Share by email (external link opens in a new window / tab)

-Living well with a dementia
+Living with dementia

-• Dementia and sexual relationships
+• Dementia and relationships

 • Dementia and sight loss

-• Stories from people living with a dementia
+• Stories from people living with dementia

 Help improve this page - send your feedback